mohdjalalmk/pair-up/README.md

-# 🖥️ PairUP — Node.js Backend
+# 🛠 Pair Up Backend

 This is the **backend API** for PairUp — a modern Tinder‑like dating app.
 Built with:
 - **Node.js + Express**
 - **MongoDB**
 - **Socket.io** for realtime chat
 - **Razorpay** for premium payments
 ---

 ## ✨ Features